In This Article...

 Every family has its Thanksgiving traditions.

-For the Taylors, that involves reading this book out loud to the kids about the Thanksgiving story while they act out the story with Fisher Price Pilgrims and the Mayflower.
+For the my family, that involves reading this book out loud to the kids about the Thanksgiving story while they act out the story with Fisher Price Pilgrims and the Mayflower.
 (I understand Fisher Price doesn’t make the Mayflower anymore, but you could easily substitute their pirate ship.
 We just won’t tell the Pilgrims. *wink*)

 That night before bed we write out all the things we are most thankful for that year and place them into a special box not to be opened until next year.